Workshops & Seminars

 Not only were we able to teach people a great deal about coral reefs on the Global Reef Expedition, we learned a great deal from them.
 These community seminars and workshops gave us a chance to talk to community members about how they used the reef, what problems they saw, and discuss possible solutions and alternatives.
 We learned about outbreaks of deadly crown-of-thorns starfish, destructive fishing practices, and species they no longer saw on their reefs.
 We also heard from community members how they wanted to protect their reefs by implementing marine protected areas and sustainable fishing practices.

 Although the field research for the Global Reef Expedition is now complete, we continue to implement education programs in places we visited on the Expedition, including Jamaica and The Bahamas.
 We also created an extensive Coral Reef Ecology Curriculum that is hosted on our Education Portal so it can be accessed anywhere in the world.
 This state-of-the-art education resource provides students, teachers, and life-long learners with the opportunity to learn about our oceans and coral reefs.

 Corals in the Classroom

-If you can’t make it to an in-person training, we have recorded a 30-minute professional development training that will walk you through everytrhing you need to know to use the Coral Reef Ecology Curriculum in your classroom.
+If you can’t make it to one of the Foundation’s live Corals in the Classroom workshops, we have recorded a 30-minute professional development training that will walk teachers through everything they need to know to get started using the Coral Reef Ecology Curriculum in their classroom.